The main goal of this week's lab is to make sure

 contract to ensure that all are on the same page.

 Discuss the overall product configuration, use storyboards, and form options using the materials prepared before lab.
 Consider changes as appropriate

 and make sure that there is consensus about the direction of the

 Spend as much of the lab time as is possible working.
 Time is short.
 Remember that lead times on ordered parts

 can be substantial.
 Some task forces might be working on specific mockups or tests while others work out details of the product assembly and architecture.

-Lab instructors may want to meet individually
+Lab instructors and mentors may want to meet individually

 with each task force to review progress and help with design issues.